Interpersonal deception theory

+Hence, it is safe to say that IDT can also be referred to as a game of moves and countermoves by the deceiver and the deceived.

 Intentional deception requires greater cognitive exertion than truthful communication, regardless of whether the sender attempts falsification (lying), concealment (omitting material facts) or equivocation (skirting issues by changing the subject or responding indirectly).

 Theoretical perspective

 IDT views deception through the lens of interpersonal communication, considering deception as an interactive process between sender and receiver.
 In contrast with previous studies of deception (which focused on the sender and receiver individually), IDT focuses on the dyadic and relational nature of deceptive communication.
 Behaviors by sender and receiver are dynamic, multifunctional, multidimensional and multi-modal.

 Dyadic communication is communication between two people; a dyad is a group of two people between whom messages are sent and received.
 Relational communication is communication in which meaning is created by two people simultaneously filling the roles of sender and receiver.
 Dialogic activity is the active communicative language of the sender and receiver, each relying upon the other in the exchange.
-“Both individuals within the communicative situation are actively participating in strategies to obtain or achieve goals set by themselves.
-The decision to actively deceive or not, is not that of a passive nature, it is done with intent by both individuals during the conversation”.
+"Both individuals within the communicative situation are actively participating in strategies to obtain or achieve goals set by themselves.
+The decision to actively deceive or not, is not that of a passive nature, it is done with intent by both individuals during the conversation".

 In psychotherapy and psychological counseling, dyadic, relational and dialogic activity between therapist and patient relies on honest, open communication if the patient is to recover and be capable of healthier relationships.
 Deception uses the same theoretical framework in reverse; the communication of one participant is deliberately false.